bdurand/async_http_pool/README.md

 PatientHttp solves this by running HTTP requests in a dedicated processor thread that uses Ruby's Fiber scheduler for non-blocking I/O. Application threads hand off HTTP requests to the processor and return immediately.
 The processor handles hundreds of concurrent HTTP connections using fibers, then notifies the application when responses arrive via a pluggable callback mechanism.

 This design keeps application threads free to do other work while HTTP requests are in flight.

+In general you will want to use this gem through an integration like [patient_http-sidekiq](https://github.com/bdurand/patient_http-sidekiq) or [patient_http-solid_queue](https://github.com/bdurand/patient_http-solid_queue).
+These gems provide a request handler that integrates with their respective job processing systems, allowing you to enqueue HTTP requests directly from your application code without coupling it to the underlying processor implementation.
+See the [integration](#integration) section for details.

 ## Quick Start